 DREAD HEADS – Photo courtesy of Funkycosmic at ebay, a regular Mighty Max seller.
 These severed heads had troll hair and hinged jaws for gobbling the Max figure each came with.
 They must’ve made these in response to kids losing their Maxes all the time.

-MULTI-PACKS – There are two of these that I’m aware of, and count among the rarest of Mighty Max items.
-Photos are impossible to come by, but they were titled “Triple Horror” and “Clash of the Titans”.
-The latter was a two-pack including variants of Battle Conqueror and Scorpion.
-Triple Horror included a Wolfship 7 variant and the Lava Beast and Kronosaur horror heads.
-The boxed sets are elusive to the point of legend, but you can find the variants on ebay by themselves with little trouble.
+MULTI-PACKS – These count among the rarest of Mighty Max items, and new ones keep popping up.
+Photos are impossible to come by (thanks, Bram Brouwers!), but the better-known ones were titled “Triple Horror” and “Clash of the Titans” (the multilingual one pictured above is a recent discovery by Ideal).
+Clash is a two-pack including variants of Battle Conqueror and Scorpion.
+Triple Horror includes a Wolfship 7 variant and the Lava Beast and Kronosaur horror heads, but there’s another version that includes The Hand instead of Wolfship.
+These boxed sets are elusive to the point of legend, but you can find the variants on ebay by themselves with little trouble.
 There’s also the rare French carded two-pack.
-Photo courtesy of SpectrumIsGreen.

 WHICH MAX IS WHICH?